Uplift » Can My Lawyer Cash My Settlement Check?

 • Case involves an estate or a minor

-• Attorney is still negotiating with debtors and lien holders
+• Attorney is still negotiating with creditors and lien holders

 If you are unsure why your settlement check is delayed, contact your lawyer.
-If you did not retain legal counsel, contact the issuing insurer directly to establish why your check is delayed.
+If you did not retain legal counsel, contact the issuing insurance company directly to determine why your check is delayed.

 Credit Card Icon